svewap/nnrestapi/Documentation/Responses/Responses/20_Errors.rst

 Have a look at the class ``Nng\Nnrestapi\Mvc\Response`` to see all available options.

 Here we are checking for a model.
-If it can't be found we return a ``404 NOT FOUND`` error:
+If it can't be found, we return a ``404 NOT FOUND`` error:

 .. code-block:: php